Alluxio/documentation/docs/en/kubernetes/Running-Alluxio-On-Kubernetes.md

----
-layout: global
-title: Deploy Alluxio on Kubernetes
+# Deploy Alluxio on Kubernetes
-nickname: Deploy
-group: Kubernetes
-priority: 0
----

 Alluxio can be run on Kubernetes.
 This guide demonstrates how to run Alluxio on Kubernetes using the specification included in the Alluxio Docker image or `helm`.

-* Table of Contents
-{:toc}

 ## Prerequisites